santorsola-teaching/nf-core-gitpod-run/docs/rnaseq.md

 ## Running nf-core/rnaseq

+In the following sections we will:
+- prepare our references;
-In the following sections we will first prepare our references, then set our computational resources in order to be able to run the pipeline on a gitpod VM, edit the filtering settings and finally run the pipeline.
+- set our computational resources in order to be able to run the pipeline on a gitpod VM;
+- edit the filtering settings;
+- run the pipeline.

 ### Reference and annotation files